Qumulo/docs/administrator-guide/replicating-data/shift-from-s3.md

 A new relationship for subsequent downloads doesn't share any tracking information with previous relationships associated with a directory and might recopy data that is already downloaded.

-## Using the Qumulo Web UI to Copy Files and Manage Relationships
+## Using the Qumulo Core Web UI to Copy Files and Manage Relationships
-This section describes how to use the Qumulo Web UI 4.2.5 (and higher) to copy files from Amazon S3 to a Qumulo cluster, review Shift relationship details, stop a running copy job, repeat a completed copy job, and delete a relationship.
+This section describes how to use the Qumulo Core Web UI 4.2.5 (and higher) to copy files from Amazon S3 to a Qumulo cluster, review Shift relationship details, stop a running copy job, repeat a completed copy job, and delete a relationship.

 ### To Copy Files from Amazon S3
 1. Log in to Qumulo Core.